jimhigson/oboe.js/README.md

    .on('fail', Function callback(Object errorReport))
 ```

-Supply a callback for when something goes wrong.
-An object is given to the
-callback with fields:
+An object is given to the callback with fields:

  * `thrown`: The error, if one was thrown
  * `statusCode`: The status code, if the request got that far